Fluor (NYSE:FLR) Issues FY22 Earnings Guidance

-Several analysts recently issued reports on the company.
-Robert W. Baird upgraded Fluor from a neutral rating to an outperform rating and cut their price objective for the stock from $30.00 to $29.00 in a report on Wednesday, February 23rd.
+Several research firms have weighed in on FLR.
+StockNews.com began coverage on Fluor in a report on Thursday, March 31st.
+They set a hold rating on the stock.
 Zacks Investment Research lowered Fluor from a buy rating to a hold rating and set a $26.00 target price on the stock. in a report on Monday, May 2nd.
-Finally, StockNews.com began coverage on Fluor in a report on Thursday, March 31st.
-They set a hold rating on the stock.
+Finally, Robert W. Baird upgraded Fluor from a neutral rating to an outperform rating and cut their target price for the company from $30.00 to $29.00 in a report on Wednesday, February 23rd.
 Six research analysts have rated the stock with a hold rating and one has issued a buy rating to the stock.
 According to data from MarketBeat, Fluor presently has an average rating of Hold and an average price target of $24.00.

-Large investors have recently modified their holdings of the company.
-Guggenheim Capital LLC acquired a new stake in Fluor during the fourth quarter worth about $291,000.
-Janus Henderson Group PLC acquired a new stake in Fluor during the third quarter worth about $227,000.
-Oliver Luxxe Assets LLC acquired a new stake in Fluor during the fourth quarter valued at approximately $366,000.
-Cetera Investment Advisers boosted its holdings in Fluor by 26.0% during the fourth quarter.
-Cetera Investment Advisers now owns 23,022 shares of the construction company’s stock valued at $570,000 after purchasing an additional 4,752 shares in the last quarter.
-Finally, Bank of Montreal Can boosted its holdings in Fluor by 47.7% during the fourth quarter.
-Bank of Montreal Can now owns 25,600 shares of the construction company’s stock valued at $630,000 after purchasing an additional 8,263 shares in the last quarter.
-90.35% of the stock is currently owned by institutional investors.
+Hedge funds have recently added to or reduced their stakes in the stock.
+Parametric Portfolio Associates LLC grew its position in Fluor by 2.4% during the fourth quarter.
+Parametric Portfolio Associates LLC now owns 640,152 shares of the construction company’s stock worth $15,857,000 after buying an additional 14,794 shares in the last quarter.
+Deutsche Bank AG grew its position in Fluor by 42.6% during the fourth quarter.
+Deutsche Bank AG now owns 269,601 shares of the construction company’s stock worth $6,678,000 after buying an additional 80,566 shares in the last quarter.
+California State Teachers Retirement System boosted its holdings in Fluor by 2.0% during the fourth quarter.
+California State Teachers Retirement System now owns 200,653 shares of the construction company’s stock valued at $4,970,000 after purchasing an additional 3,892 shares in the last quarter.
+MetLife Investment Management LLC boosted its holdings in Fluor by 0.5% during the fourth quarter.
+MetLife Investment Management LLC now owns 117,879 shares of the construction company’s stock valued at $2,920,000 after purchasing an additional 593 shares in the last quarter.
+Finally, Amalgamated Bank boosted its holdings in Fluor by 0.5% during the fourth quarter.
+Amalgamated Bank now owns 94,135 shares of the construction company’s stock valued at $2,332,000 after purchasing an additional 483 shares in the last quarter.
+90.35% of the stock is currently owned by institutional investors and hedge funds.

 Fluor Company Profile (Get Rating)